Algos-hub/dotfiles/README.md

 ### 1: Install make (optional)

-This neovim configuration uses the telescope-fzf-native.nvim extension for telescope which requires `make`.
+This neovim configuration uses the telescope-fzf-native.nvim extension for telescope which requires `make`.<br/>
-    `make` is used to build the binaries for telescope-fzf-native.nvim, which is used to speed up telescope but is not required.
+`make` is used to build the binaries for telescope-fzf-native.nvim, which is used to speed up telescope but is not required.<br/>
-    If you do not wish to use telescope-fzf-native.nvim you can delete `telescope-fzf.lua` and remove the lines 4-13 and 17-24 from `telescope.lua`
+If you do not wish to use telescope-fzf-native.nvim you can delete `telescope-fzf.lua` and remove the lines 4-13 and 17-24 from `telescope.lua`<br/>

 #### `telescope.lua`